If you're in town then come and visit us at:

 on a very contemporary piece.

-identifying Haskells, remember that hang tags can easily be removed and
+identifying Haskell, remember that hang tags can easily be removed and

 placed on non-Haskell jewelry.
 Other Haskell signature forms and closures